 Risk Assessment and Management

 - The University’s risk management framework includes consideration of the risk of modern slavery.
 This is captured within the procurement, legal and regulatory and people risks, in terms of ensuring adherence of due diligence process, ensuring fair and legal conditions of employment and maintain compliance with our regulatory obligations.

 - These risks are kept under review by local departments on an ongoing basis as part of local risk registers and receive detailed scrutiny and oversight through the Risk Oversight Group, reporting through to the University Executive Board and the Audit Committee.

-- To mitigate the risk of modern slavery within University operations or supply chains, the Procurement team has continued to update its suite of template contractual documentation and will be implementing the use across all spend values and tender exercises for high risk contracts.
+- To mitigate the risk of modern slavery within University operations or supply chains, the Procurement team has continued to update its suite of template contractual documentation and has implemented the use of these templates across all spend values and tender exercises for high risk contracts.
 This way all suppliers will be under scrutiny, as appropriate to the relevance/risk and spend value, prior to proceeding with purchasing a good or a service.

-- In addition, a review of incumbent suppliers in high-risk categories for modern slavery is included in the departmental workplan.
+- Work is ongoing to review incumbent suppliers in high-risk categories for modern slavery and is included in the departmental sustainability workplan as a key deliverable.
 This activity will tie in with the strategic suppliers engaged via the NetPositive Futures tool.

 Effective Action to Address Modern Slavery

 - The University will continue to address areas of concern for modern slavery direct in the tendering process through minimum standards, specification and contract management.